JuliaPOMDP/POMDPs.jl/docs/src/index.md

 ## Package Features

 - General interface that can handle problems with discrete and continuous state/action/observation spaces
-- A number of popular state-of-the-art solvers availiable to use out of the box
+- A number of popular state-of-the-art solvers available to use out of the box
 - Tools that make it easy to define problems and simulate solutions
 - Simple integration of custom solvers into the existing interface

 ## Available Packages